Stream The Hills via Chicago PBS station WTTW.

 SCREENINGS

 The Hills premiered in 2023 as part of E(art)h Chicago, an innovative public art initiative that funded and presented art projects that addressed environmental issues across Chicago neighborhoods.
-Many screenings in community venues, parks, universities and the Chicago Humanities Festivals followed and have culminated in a broadcast by Chicago PBS station WTTW, where the documentary is now also available for streaming.
+Many screenings in community venues, parks, universities, and the Chicago Humanities Festival have followed.
+Next up is an in-person screening at the 2025 One Earth Film Festival on April 23, 2025!
+More info and tickets here: www.oneearthfilmfest.org/the-hills |

 IN THE PRESS